Libardo1/telafinance/content/pages/99-change-log.markdown

 ## 2017

+### December

+* December 5, 2017 - Added a new article: <a href="/do-banks-scale.html">Do banks scale?</a>.

 ### November

+* November 28, 2017 - The first forecasts for 2017Q3 are available.
+See <a href="/capital-ratio-forecasting.html">capital ratio forecasting</a> for details.

 * November 21, 2017 - Added a new article covering critical phases of the <a href="/model-lifecycle.html">model lifeycle</a>.